Xplore Daytona Beach

 386-676-3347 • Map E-3

-Take a walk around the lush 2.5 acres of tropical rainforest, manicured and natural landscape, which was once a sand dune.
+The Museum building is temporarily closed to the public.
+The Gardens remain open and accessible daily.
+Virtual art programs and outreach activities at ormondartmuseum.org.
+Gardens open daily, Sunrise to Sunset.
+Walk 2.5 acres of lush tropical rainforest, manicured and natural landscape, which was once a sand dune.
 Then step inside to explore the art of prominent Florida, regional and national artists.
-Exhibits are varied throughout the year and you won’t believe you are in the center of a bustling town.
-Free, but $2 donation suggested.
+Exhibits vary throughout the year. $2 donation requested per person!
+Free Parking.